AMIS-Services/sig-javascript-tooling/README.md

   // other configuration
 ````

-In the root of our project add a file called `tslint.json` and add the following:
+In the root of our project create a file called `tslint.json` and add the following:

 ````json
   {